The Forward from Just Another Day

 I wrote journals from the age of twenty and realized that I could then see what I was thinking.
 When I married a dairy farmer and moved in with him and his Pop, writing became my therapy for dealing with two hard-working Polish men with strong roots to the soil.

 Four chuildren later, I bravely marched downtown to The Citizen Newspaper Office and asked to write a weekly column.
 After the editor read a few of my stories, he looked me in the eye and said, "You have a strong voice.
 You know how to tell a lean story."
 And he hired me to to write a weekly column for the farm section.
 Suddenly I was writing a farm blog before blogs were even invented.
 These 48 stories appeared from April 1988 to April 1989.
-"Don't Worry, Be Happy," was the most popular song and gas was a whopping ninety-one cents a gallon.
+"Don't Worry, Be Happy," was the most popular song, The Bill Cosby Show was the number one sit-com, and gas was a whopping ninety-one cents a gallon.

-Being a stay-at-home-mom for ten years were the best days of my life even though I didn't realize it at the time.
+Being a stay-at-home-mom for ten years were the best days of my life although I didn't realize it at the time.
 I'm grateful to have captured these snippets.